UltraByteSoftwares/vscode-markdown-tree/README.md

 # Markdown Tree extension for Visual Studio Code

-Generate collapsible/expandable trees in markdown.
+Generate collapsible/expandable trees from plain text or from any folder in markdown.

 The items are rendered inside `<details>` and `<summary>` HTML elements in the output.